ACME

 Before ACME, managing TLS/SSL certificate renewals was an operational pain.
 Certificates could be valid for up to 5 years, which meant that by the time one expired, people often forgot that it existed at all, or who was supposed to be responsible for it.
 Furthermore, there was often no up-to-date documentation describing where it was installed or how to install it.

-Even for organisations that managed to avoid these pitfalls, the manual processes required were still time consuming and often inherently insecure - involving emails and random temporary folders.
+Even for organisations that managed to avoid these pitfalls, the manual processes required were still time-consuming and often inherently insecure - involving emails and random temporary folders.
 For every organisation that painstakingly got certificate management (mostly) right, ten more started securing their connections and fell into the same traps.

 Let’s Encrypt

 The other thing that Let’s Encrypt did was equally revolutionary: they made their certificates available for free.
-Predictably, this annoyed traditional commercial issuers who charged up to $80 per year for the same service, and quite a lot of FUD was spread to try and slow down the fenomenal growth the project saw after its launch in 2016.
+Predictably, this annoyed traditional commercial issuers who charged up to $80 per year for the same service, and quite a lot of FUD was spread to try and slow down the phenomenal growth the project saw after its launch in 2016.
 Often still echoed is that Let’s Encrypt certificates are somehow less secure.
 That is mostly nonsense.

 The New Standard